-- Selling alcohol to someone under the age of 18 maximum fine is unlimited - Knowingly allowing the sale of alcohol to someone under the age of 18 maximum fine is unlimited - Delivering alcohol to someone under the age of 18 maximum fine is unlimited - Allowing someone under the age of 18 to sell alcohol without the specific approval of someone over 18 - maximum fine is unlimited - Persistently selling alcohol to someone under the age of 18 - maximum fine is unlimited plus possible three month suspension of alcohol sales (or 14 day closure) - Knowingly allowing consumption of alcohol on licensed premises by someone under the age of 18 - maximum fine is unlimited
+- Selling alcohol to someone under the age of 18 maximum fine is unlimited - Knowingly allowing the sale of alcohol to someone under the age of 18 maximum fine is unlimited - Delivering alcohol to someone under the age of 18 maximum fine is unlimited - Allowing someone under the age of 18 to sell alcohol without the specific approval of someone over 18 maximum fine is unlimited (NB: The only exception is where the sale of alcohol by someone under 18 is made in an area set aside for table meals, like a restaurant area, where alcohol is only sold to someone having their meal) - Persistently selling alcohol to someone under the age of 18 - maximum fine is unlimited plus possible three month suspension of alcohol sales (or 14 day closure) - Knowingly allowing consumption of alcohol on licensed premises by someone under the age of 18 - maximum fine is unlimited (NB: The only exception is where an individual aged 18 or over purchases beer wine or cider for 16 and 17 year-olds to consume with a table meal on licensed premises whilst accompanied at the meal by an individual aged 18 or over)

 NB: There is also an offence of purchasing of alcohol by an under 18 year old.
-This means that it is no longer legal for 16 and 17 year olds to purchase an alcoholic drink for consumption along with a meal.
-Under the Licensing Act 2003 an adult accompanying them must buy the drink for them but it is still legal for them to consume it with the meal as before.
-This relates only to beer, wine and cider.
+Therefore 16 and 17 year olds permitted to consume beer, wine and cider with a table meal in licensed premises cannot purchase their alcoholic drinks themselves and an adult accompanying them must buy the drink for them.